JancsikDominik/Plum-Pie/README.md

 # Plum pie
-Plum pie is OpenGL rendering engine made by a rookie.
+Plum pie is rendering engine using OpenGL made by a rookie.
 My first ever 'big' rendering project.
 Currently it only works on windows 10 and 11.
 In the future I might make it multi-platform, and/or support Vulkan/DirectX alongside OpenGL.